pycon-mentored-sprints/community-handbook/docs/mentors/01-index.md

 Welcome Mentored Sprints mentors!
 We are so grateful to have you all onboard :pray:.
 We have put together a set of docs to guide and help you prepare for the Mentored Sprints.

+!!! info "Getting you ready for mentoring"
     For your convenience, we have created two separate docs:

-1. The technical setup (this doc)
+    1. The technical setup (this doc): goes over the technical details of the infrastructure
-2. Mentoring and preparing yourself and your project for the sprint: [preparing as a mentor](./02-prepare.md)
+    2. Mentoring and preparing yourself and your project for the sprint: [preparing as a mentor](./02-prepare.md) practicak advise on how to prepare and what to do to support your mentees

 ## :mega: Discord server - setup